 [13] The Respondent presented a 130 page assessment brief and a law & legislation brief (Exhibit R-1) to the Board.
 The Respondent acknowledged a lack of comparable sales activity for vacant downtown lots.
 The Respondent advanced five sales comparables, all of which were also found in the Complainant's selection of eight comparables, that included the newer July 2011 sale.
-These five sales produced a time-adjusted average sale price of \$136.13 per square foot and adequately supported the subject's 2012 assessment of \$1,049,500.
+These five sales produced a time-adjusted average sale price of \$136.13 per square foot that gave adequate support to the subject's 2012 assessment of \$1,058,500.